biopython/biopython.github.io/wiki/GitUsage.md

 ================================

-This section is intended for Biopython developers, who are allowed to commit changes to the biopython main "official" branch.
+This section is intended for Biopython developers, who are allowed to commit changes to the Biopython main "official" branch.
 It describes the typical activities, such as merging contributed code changes both from git branches and patch files.

 Prerequisites
 -------------

-Currently, the main biopython branch is hosted on github.
-In order to make changes to the main branch you need a github account and you need to be added as a collaborator to the biopython account.
+Currently, the main Biopython branch is hosted on github.
+In order to make changes to the main branch you need a GitHub account and you need to be added as a collaborator to the Biopython account.
 This needs to be done only once.
-If you have a github account, but you are not yet a collaborator and you think you should be (for example, you had a cvs account on open-bio server): ask Peter to be added (this is meant for regular contributors, so in case you have only a single change to make, please consider submitting your changes through one of developers).
+If you have a GitHub account, but you are not yet a collaborator and you think you should be (for example, you had a cvs account on open-bio server): ask Peter to be added (this is meant for regular contributors, so in case you have only a single change to make, please consider submitting your changes through one of developers).

-Once you are a collaborator, you can pull biopython official branch using the private url.
+Once you are a collaborator, you can pull Biopython official branch using the private url.
 If you want to make a new repository (linked to the main branch), you can just clone it: